Why Do My Legs Ache at Night? - Causes and Home Remedies

 - Poor circulation: If your legs aren't receiving adequate blood flow, it can lead to pain and cramps.
 This issue can be aggravated by prolonged periods of sitting or standing, which is typical for those who binge-watch their favourite shows or endure long hours at a desk job.
 Ensuring frequent movement and stretching can help alleviate this problem.

 - Nutrient deficiencies: Deficiencies in key nutrients such as potassium, magnesium, or calcium can lead to muscle cramps and pain.
 These elements are crucial for muscle function and health.
-It is important to get their levels checked by your GP to see if they could be a potential cause.
+It is important to get their levels checked by online GP to see if they could be a potential cause.

 - Dehydration: Muscles require adequate hydration to function optimally.
 Without sufficient water, they can contract and cramp, similar to how a dry sponge becomes stiff and unwieldy.
 Keeping hydrated helps maintain muscle elasticity and prevent cramps.